 Other types of content

-Beyond the types of content discussed above, there are several other types of content that you can create and share to diversify your account, expand your following, and grow your business.
+Beyond the types of content discussed above, there are several other types of content that you can create and share to diversify your account, expanding your Instagram following, and grow your business.
 In addition to standard product shots, consider featuring the following types of content to attract new followers:

 - UGC (as discussed above)